emmahello/um/Xueyan Lu UM notes.md

 File - open - plan - click CTSim - click Registered Images - rc PET images - Blend with CTSim usually check volumes for SBRT lung and conventional HN cases before you plan.
 #### SBRT
-Calculation Models: 0.125
+learn from Ethos: default ring in Ethos is 1.7/0.3cm Calculation Models: 0.125
 PTV High Resolution, GTV as well if GTV is used to be optimized too Every field uses SRS Arc Therapy technique